-If an agency terminates an peace officer's employment or appointment, the agency shall notify the board within thirty days of the termination on a form provided by the board.
+If an agency terminates a peace officer's employment, the agency shall notify the board within thirty days of the termination on a form provided by the board.
 The notice of termination must include:

-1. The nature and cause of the termination.

-2. The effective date of the termination.

-3. A statement from the agency indicating whether or not the agency is recommending denial, suspension, or revocation of the peace officer's license.
+- 1. The nature and cause of the termination. - 2.
+The effective date of the termination. - 3.
+A statement from the agency indicating whether or not the agency is recommending denial, suspension, or revocation of the peace officer license.